 - The Frontier Airlines World MasterCard - This card gives you up to 50,000 points (40,000 after $500 in purchases, 10,000 after a balance transfer).
 That’s enough for two round-trip domestic tickets.
 With the low minimum spending requirement, this would be a good card to get for some quickie domestic tickets.

 - Barclaycard Arrival World MasterCard - Barclay’s card gives you 40,000 points after spending $3,000.
 That’s worth $440.
 This isn’t a bad card to get for a $440 airline credit.
 I got it to use as a one off but I won’t make this my everyday card, despite earning 2 miles per dollar spent.

 - Chase Ink Bold - The best business card to have (if you own a business).
 You earn 50,000 bonus points after you spend $5,000 in the first 3 months.
 You can earn 5X points per $1 on the first $50,000 spent annually at office supply stores, and on cellular phone, landline, internet, and cable TV services.
 There’s no foreign transaction fees, you can transfer the Chase points to various travel partners and the $95 fee is waived the first year.
 This is my primary business card.

-Advertising Disclosure: This content is not provided or commissioned by the company whose products are featured on this site.
-Any opinions, analyses, reviews or evaluations provided here are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by the Advertiser.
-This site may be compensated through the Advertiser’s affiliate programs.
+Advertising Disclosure: This content is not provided or commissioned by American Express.
+Opinions expressed here are author’s alone, not those of American Express, and have not been reviewed, approved or otherwise endorsed by American Express.
+This site may be compensated through American Express Affiliate Program.
 Matt says: that means the companies I link to want you to know they aren’t endorsing my site or what I’m saying.